 Mold often lacks easily recognized symptoms, making it a silent hazard to health and property.
 If left untreated, it can cause as much damage as a fire.

 We’ve spent the last ten years passing thousands of post-remediation verifications and working closely with indoor environmental professionals to perfect our processes.
-Wisconsin’s weather is particularly unpredictable, and it’s common to have winter moisture problems in the Madison area.
+The Midwest’s weather is particularly unpredictable, and it’s common to have winter moisture problems in both Wisconsin and Minnesota.
 Revive Restoration is IICRC Certified to restore properties damaged by mold.

 Containment Types